 The U.S. Army troops were withdrawn in 1913, the government retained the land.
-Subsequent history included being used as mustering site for Montana troops bound for France in 1917, Veteran’s Administration facilities beginning in 1922, as a training site for National Guardsmen between the two world wars.
+Subsequent history included being used as a mustering site for Montana troops bound for France in 1917, Veteran’s Administration facilities beginning in 1922, as a training site for National Guardsmen between the two world wars.
 It is probably best known as the home base of the First Special Service Force, known as the “Devil’s Brigade,” in 1942 and 1943.

 Today the site continues to house the Montana National Guard, U.S. Army Reserve, and U.S. Navy Reserve, as well as a growing Veterans Administration facility.
-Some of the fort’s original buildings including Officer’s Quarters, barracks and the parade ground are located toward the back o the compound.
+Some of the fort’s original buildings including Officer’s Quarters, barracks, and the parade ground are located toward the back o the compound.
 There is a museum on the site but is only open 1-2 days per week.
 The post is located on the west side of Helena, Montana off of Hwy 12.

-By Kathy Weiser-Alexander, updated January 2018.
+By Kathy Weiser-Alexander, updated July 2020.